 Section 4.1: Membership Categories.

-Any group of individuals organized as a team or club for the purpose of playing wheelchair basketball, which accepts and observes the principles of, and functions in accordance with, the NWBA Bylaws, is eligible for active membership.
+Any group of individuals organized as a team or club for the purpose of playing wheelchair basketball, which accepts and observes the principles and requirements of, and functions in accordance with, the NWBA Bylaws, is eligible for active membership.

 An individual may belong to more than one membership category.
-The NWBA shall have individual, team and affiliate organization categories each requiring the qualifications and have the voting and other rights and privileges indicated:
+The NWBA shall have individual, team and affiliate organization membership categories each requiring the qualifications and have the voting and other rights and privileges indicated:

 Individual Membership Categories